All Insights

 And then build the other capability: the ability to lead without a complete model.

 Identify the decisions in your environment that will not wait for better data.
-Prepare your team to make those calls with intellectual honesty about what they know and what they don't.
+Prepare your team to make those calls with intellectual honesty about what they know and what they do not.
 Create after-action processes that treat fast iteration as a win, not an admission of failure.

 Risk frameworks are tools.
-The leadership posture that knows when to use the tool and when to set it down and act anyway — that is the harder thing, and the more important one.
+The leadership posture that knows when to use the tool and when to set it down and act anyway is the harder thing, and the more important one.